 Given the severity of the accused crime, the extensive media coverage it attracted and the racial factors involved, Rains argued it was impossible for his client to receive a fair trial in Alameda County.

 Rains compared the factors surrounding Mehserle's case to those surrounding the case of Rodney King, an African-American man who was beaten by several members of the Los Angeles Police Department.
-The beating was captured on video and received extensive coverage in the
+The beating was captured on video and received extensive coverage in the media, and attorneys defending the accused police officers won a change-of-venue motion.

 Rains hired a Chico State professor to conduct a poll of likely county jurors and found that more than 96 percent of the almost 400 surveyed knew about the Mehserle case, with almost 46 percent saying the former officer is definitely guilty or probably guilty.